boris-s/y_nelson/README.md

 automatically creates Zz connections in parallel to arcs of a Petri net.
 This way, places and transtions of a Petri net, whose relations are normally captured by arcs, can also have other relations defined, captured by Zz dimensions.
-Zz structure aspect is still in alpha stage at present.
+Zz structure aspect is still under development.

 ## Contributing